RestorationsSOS.com - Fire and Water Damage Restoration

 Add safe places

-1. Mark the indoors outdoors places.
+1. Mark the indoor safe places.

-Handicapped and Special Need
+Disabled and Special Needs

 If someone uses a wheelchair, make all exits from your home wheelchair accessible and plan your evacuation routes accordingly.
-Keep support items in a designated place, so they can be found quickly.
+Keep support items in a designated place so they can be found quickly.

 Pets

-If you must evacuate, do not forget your pets behind.
+If you must evacuate, do not leave your pets behind.
 However, be aware that pets (other than service animals) usually are not permitted in emergency public shelters for health reasons.
 Prepare a list of family, friends, boarding facilities, veterinarians, and "pet-friendly" hotels that could shelter your pets in an emergency.